hereandnowai/ai_chatbot/README.md

-Certainly, Monsieur.
-Below is a complete `README.md` file content for your GitHub repository.
-It's structured, SEO-optimized, and beginner-friendly, aligning with the mission of HERE AND NOW AI:

----

 # Build an AI-Powered Chatbot using Google Gemini API

 Welcome to this beginner-friendly project from **HERE AND NOW AI – Artificial Intelligence Research Institute**, where you'll learn how to build your very own **AI-powered chatbot** using **Google Gemini API**, **Python**, and **Gradio** — all inside **Google Colab**.